ayushchauhan101/express_CRUD/README.md

 # express_CRUD
-a simple CRUD(create-read-update-delete) app using express and additional functionalities by morgan
+a simple CRUD(create-read-update-delete) app using express and additional logging functionalities by morgan

 npm run start to run this app.